 The path to going to college is a very exciting one!
 As one of the high school school counselors, I absolutely love working with students and families to figure out what school is the right one, to help with attaining scholarships, and then seeing our kids walking across the stage at graduation knowing they are heading to the school of their dreams.
-Please check out the appropriate one for you.
-Also, I have set up a quick list of the basics of the college admissions process.

-When it comes down to it the process of going from a high school senior to becoming a college freshmen is pretty easy.
+When it comes down to it the process of going from a high school senior to becoming a college freshmen is relatively easy.
 The tough part is making sure that things are done correctly, determining which college is the right fit, and students and parents are getting the best deal possible in attending that school.
-Here is are a few things that really need to happen in order to make the college transition:
+Here are a few things that really need to happen in order to make the college transition:

 1. Visit the campus. (junior year or throughout the senior year)